Freckleton Air Disaster: Casualties

-Fifty-one people (the three crew members on the B-24, 34 children, six American servicemen, one RAF airman, six staff at the Sad Sack Snack Bar and a 15-year-old boy within the cafè) died almost instantly, with ten others (four children, two teachers, an American serviceman and three RAF airmen) later dying in hospital from their injuries.
-Although several thousands of aviation accidents involving American aircraft—both minor and major—would occur during World War II, this aviation accident would prove to be the most catastrophic.
+Fifty-one people (the three crew members on the B-24, 34 children, six American servicemen, one RAF airman, six staff at the Sad Sack Snack Bar and a 15-year-old boy within the cafè) died almost instantly, with 10 others (four children, two teachers, an American serviceman and three RAF airmen) later dying in hospital from their injuries.
+Although several thousand aviation accidents involving American aircraft—both minor and major—occurred during World War II, this aviation accident would prove to be the most catastrophic.

 Almost five per cent of the village's population died in the Freckleton air disaster.
 Seven of the child victims were either first or second cousins to one other.
 Three others were evacuees from Greater London who had been relocated to Freckleton to protect them from German air raids.
-Only one of these three evacuees would survive.
-Several children who escaped from the relatively unscathed junior classrooms would struggle with survivor guilt throughout their lives.
+Only one of these three evacuees survived.
+Several children who escaped from the relatively unscathed junior classrooms struggled with survivor guilt throughout their lives.
 One of these individuals was Jackie Nichol, who had just begun to open the door to the infants' classroom to ensure all windows were closed when fuel and other debris collided into the classroom.
 Nichol observed a "blinding orange flash" and a fireball immediately spread across the ceiling as teacher Louisa Hulme, standing close to the classroom door, became "engulfed in flames".
 Nichol's own lungs briefly deflated as the fire rapidly consumed the oxygen within the classroom.

-Only two of the servicemen recovered from the ruins of the Sad Sack Snack Bar, RAF airmen William Bone and Ray Brooke, would survive their injuries.
+Only two of the servicemen recovered from the ruins of the Sad Sack Snack Bar, RAF airmen William Bone and Ray Brooke, survived their injuries.
 They and three children recovered from the infants' classroom of the Holy Trinity School—George Carey, Ruby Whittle and David Madden—were the only survivors of the aviation accident.
-All five casualties would endure multiple operations spanning—in some cases—several years, but all would survive their injuries.
+All five casualties endured multiple operations spanning—in some cases—several years, but all survived their injuries.